riccardodesanti/logic-networks-project/README.md

 # logic-networks-project
-Final assignment of Logic Networks course project at Politecnico di Milano, year 2019-2020
+Final assignment of the Logic Networks course at Politecnico di Milano, year 2019-2020